Chart Color Schemes

 The level of cultural diversity witnessed in Harrington Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Harrington Park's cultural diversity was above average, with 20.6% of its population born overseas and 18.9% speaking a language other than English at home.
-Christianity was the predominant religion in Harrington Park, comprising 69.6%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups were Australian (23.9%), English (21.9%), and Other (10.9%).
+Harrington Park, surveyed in June 2016, exhibited above-average cultural diversity with 20.6% of its population born overseas and 18.9% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 69.6%, compared to 49.2% across Greater Sydney (as of June 2016).
+Regarding ancestry, Australians made up 23.9% of Harrington Park's population, substantially higher than the regional average of 17.8%.

 Frequently Asked Questions - Diversity